DummyC/SchedulerSim/README.md

-# CPU Scheduler - Gantt Chart (React)
+# Shared Lab Server CPU Time Simulation

-This is a small React + Vite project that recreates the CPU scheduler Gantt chart UI (FCFS) from http://cpuburst.com/ganttcharts.html
+This is a small React + Vite project that simulates a laboratory server running multiple VMs and containerized workloads with a mix of interactive (short) and batch (long) tasks.

+- Compare MLFQ, Preemptive Priority, and Round Robin CPU scheduler algorithms
+- Visualize gantt chart of CPU time slices, and response time vs quantum plot
+- Measure average response times of processes, throughput, CPU utilization, and number of context switches

 Quick start